RsyncProject/rsync/rsync.1.md

     >     rsync -av --link-dest=$PWD/prior_dir host:src_dir/ new_dir/

-    If file's aren't linking, double-check their attributes.
+    If files aren't linking, double-check their attributes.
 Also check if some attributes are getting forced outside of rsync's control, such a mount option that squishes root to a single user, or mounts a removable drive with generic ownership (such as OS X's "Ignore ownership on this volume"